 The interview will last approximately 10-15 minutes and is designed to explore candidates’ motivation for higher degree study, their critical thinking skills and understanding of aquaculture-related issues.
-Candidates will also be able to ask questions about the EMJMD ACES+.
+Candidates will also be able to ask questions about the EMJM ACES.
 The atmosphere is designed to be relaxed and informative.

 Interviews will normally be conducted using Microsoft Teams software.

-Applicants will normally hear within 5 working days about whether they have been successful in gaining a place on the programme.
+Applicants will normally hear within 5 working days about whether they have been successful in gaining a place on the course.

 For Erasmus Mundus Scholarship Applicants:

 If you are dissatisfied with the outcome of our decision or with the way your application has been handled, you can appeal to the Programme Leader.
-For further information about how to appeal, please contact the Education Administrator at ACES@sams.ac.uk.
+For further information about how to appeal, please contact us at ACES@sams.ac.uk.